-Event Action Person-in-charge of Odour Monitoring Project Proponent (a) Action Level Exceedance of action level (Odour Patrol) exceedance; Carry out investigation to identify the source/reason of exceedance.
-Investigation should be completed withi 2 weeks; Rectify any unacceptable practice; Implement more mitigation measures i necessary; 4.
-Inform Drainage Services Department (DSD) or the operator of the Siu Ho Wan Sewage Treatment Works (SHWSTW) if exceedance is considered to be caused by
+Event Action Person-in-charge of Odour Monitoring Project Proponent (a) Action Level Exceedance of action level (Odour Patrol) Identify source/reason of exceedance; Repeat odour patrol to confirm finding.
+Carry out investigation to identify the source/reason of exceedance.
+Investigation should be completed within 2 weeks; Rectify any unacceptable practice; Implement more mitigation measures i necessary; Inform Drainage Services Department (DSD) or the operator of the Siu Ho Wan Sewage Treatment Works (SHWSTW) if exceedance is considered to be caused by

-(1) The odour patrol route was changed during this reporting period to include sampling points that are frequently visited by visitors and eliminate sampling points that are not visited by visitors.
+The odour patrol route was changed during this reporting period to include sampling points that are frequently visited by visitors and eliminate sampling points that are not visited by visitors.

 Event Action Person-in-charge of Odour Monitoring Project Proponent (a) the operation of the SHWSTW.
 5. Inform North Lantau Refuse Transfer Station (NLTS) operator if exceedance is considered to be caused by the operation of NLTS.
 Exceedance of action level (Odour Complaints) Identify source/reason of exceedance; Carry out odour patrol to determinate odour intensity.
-1. Carry out investigation and verify the complaint whether it is related to potential odour emission from the nearby SHWSTW; 5 2.
-Carry out investigation to identify the source/reason of exceedance.Investigation should be completed within 2 weeks; 3.
+1. Carry out investigation and verify the complaint whether it is related to potential odour emission from the nearby SHWSTW; Carry out investigation to identify the source/reason of exceedance.
+Investigation should be completed within 2 weeks; 3.
 Rectify any unacceptable practice; 4.
 Implement more mitigation measures if necessary; 5.
 Inform DSD or the operator of the SHWSTW if exceedance is considered to be caused by the operation of the SHWSTW.
 6. Inform NLTS operator if exceedance is considered to be caused by the operation of NLTS.
 Limit Level Exceedance of l imit level Identify source/reason of exceedance; Inform EPD; Carry out investigation to identify the source/reason of exceedance.
-Investigation should be completed within 3.
-Repeat odour patrol to 2 week; confirm findings; Rectify any unacceptable practice; Formulate remedial actions; Increase odour patrol frequency to bi-weekly; 4.
-Ensure remedial actions properly 5.
-Assess effectiveness of implemented; 5.
+Investigation should be completed within 2 weeks; 3.
+Repeat odour patrol to 2.
+Rectify any unacceptable practice; confirm findings; 3.
+Formulate remedial actions; 4.
+Increase odour patrol frequency to bi-weekly; 4.
+Ensure remedial actions properly implemented; 5.
 Assess effectiveness of remedial action and keep EPD informed of the results; 5.
-If exceedance continues, consider what more/enhanced mitigation measures Note: 6.
-If exceedance stops, cease additional odour patrol. should be implemented;6.
-Inform DSD or the operator of theSHWSTW if exceedance is considered to becaused by the operation of the SHWSTW.
+If exceedance continues, consider what more/enhanced mitigation measures should be implemented; 6.
+If exceedance stops, cease additional odour patrol.
+6. Inform DSD or the operator of the SHWSTW if exceedance is considered to be caused by the operation of the SHWSTW.